clawedcode-git/panchadika/README.md

 ## About

 **Panchadika** is a feature-rich Android SMS application built with modern Android development practices.
-It provides seamless SMS conversation management with a beautiful E-Chat inspired design featuring teal green (#44FC94) primary color with yellow (#F8DC89) accents.
+It provides seamless SMS conversation management with a beautiful E-Chat inspired design.

 The app can be set as the default SMS app on Android devices and supports carrier auto-detection, making it a complete messaging solution.